-GUP Condition Stanford Compliance Р.7.
+GUP Condition Stanford Compliance P.7.
 Palo Alto Unified School District school impact fees.
 Stanford paid school impact fees for all applicable building permits.
 P.8.
 Community Services Study.
 No study was required during this reporting year.
 Q. Air Quality Q.1.
 Compliance with Bay Area Air Quality Management District (BAAQMD) measures for construction activities.
 Grading activities associated with 2000 GUP projects that commenced during the reporting period complied with the BAAQMD control measures incorporated into the ASA conditions of approval.
 Q.2.
 Maintenance of equipment for construction activities.
 Stanford requires all construction contractors to properly maintain equipment.
 Q.3.
 Conduct a risk screening analysis and obtain BAAQMD permit for building projects containing more than 25,000 square feet of laboratory space and 50 fume hoods.
 1 All approved projects were required to comply with BAAQMD's permitting, control measures, and recommendations, as appropriate.
 The ChEM-H & SNI project crossed the 25,000 square feet of laboratory space and 50 fume hoods threshold.
 The risk screening analysis and BAAQMD permit is typically conducted and obtained for projects nearing construction completion.
-Stanford is working on these items and will likely obtain the BAAQMD permit in 2018.
+Stanford will provide a health risk assessment to the County as conditioned and file for a BAAQMD permit in FY 2019.
 R. Noise R.1.a-e Compliance with County Noise Ordinance during construction activities of each building project.
 Construction activities associated with 2000 GUP projects complied with the County Noise Ordinance and incorporated noise reduction measures as required by ASA conditions of approval.
 R.2.
 Limits on construction hours.
 Construction activities associated with 2000 GUP projects were limited to construction hours as specified by the County Noise Ordinance.
+Construction sites within 150 feet of the City of Palo Alto are required to follow construction hours set by the City's noise ordinance.
 R.3.
 Operational noise reduction measures.
 ASA-approved building projects incorporated all county-specified noise reduction measures (listed in Section D of the MMRP) and complied with the County Noise Ordinance.
 R.4.
 Limits on fireworks displays.
 Two fireworks events per calendar year are permitted under the GUP.
-Other fireworks events require an entertainment event license from the Planning Office.
-From September 1, 2016 through August 31, 2017, the Spring Baseball game and the Earthquakes Soccer game received separate permits, while the Frost Music and Arts Festival used one of the pre-approved permits.
-R.5.
-Maintenance of hotline for noise complaints.
-Stanford continues to meet the GUP condition by operating the noise hotline at (650) 724-4900, which was established to log complaints related to outdoor
+Other fireworks events require an entertainment event license from the County's Planning Division.
+From September 1, 2017 through August 31, 2018, the Spring Baseball game and the Earthquakes Soccer game received separate permits.
+None of the pre-approved permits were used.